Airport security screening procedures will be significantly more stringent than before.

 - Aircraft security will be completing thorough sweeps of airport properties.

 - Expect to see an increased presence of law enforcement personnel outside and inside the terminal building.

 - Proceed inside the terminal with your luggage.

-- Curbside check-in and off-airport checked baggage options are no longer available.
+- Curbside check-in and off-airport checked baggage options may not be available.

-- E-ticket and paper-ticket customers with luggage to check may proceed to the ticket counter.
+- E-ticket customers with luggage to check may proceed to the ticket counter.

 - Pack all electrical items in carry-on bags.

 - Declare all electrical items you have packed.